 Robot-assisted weight loss surgery is the latest technique in laparoscopic surgery.
-Many refer to laparoscopic and robot-assisted surgery as “minimally-invasive” surgery because it is performed through very small incisions in the abdomen, to differentiate it from traditional open abdominal surgery through an upper abdominal incision.
-Benefits of minimally-invasive laparoscopic and robot-assisted surgery include less chance of infection and hernias, less post-operative pain and faster recovery, enabling patients to leave the facility within a day and return to work faster.
-Surgery has evolved considerably in the past 10 years, from traditional open surgery to laparoscopic and robot-assisted surgery.
+Many refer to laparoscopic and robot-assisted procedures as “minimally invasive” surgeries because they are performed through very small incisions in the abdomen, which differentiates them from traditional open abdominal surgeries performed through an upper abdominal incision.
+Benefits of minimally invasive laparoscopic and robot-assisted surgery include less chance of infection and hernias, reduced post-operative pain and faster recovery, enabling patients to leave the facility within a day and return to work faster.

 Dr. Srikanth has performed more than 3,000 laparoscopic weight loss surgeries.
-The laparoscopic approach allows the surgeon to perform surgery through a few small, half inch incisions.
-Small tubes called “trocars” are introduced which guide long chopstick-like instruments into the abdomen.
+The laparoscopic approach allows the surgeon to perform surgery through a few small, half-inch incisions.
+Small tubes called trocars are used to guide long chopstick-like instruments into the abdomen.
 Visibility is provided through a magnified image generated on a monitor by a long telescope.

-The “robot” combines the benefits of laparoscopic surgery (small incisions, less post-op discomfort and faster recovery) with the advantages of traditional open surgery (freedom of movement and improved dexterity for the operator) which results in an overall outstanding surgical experience for our patients.
+The “robot” combines the benefits of laparoscopic surgery (small incisions, less post-op discomfort and faster recovery) with the advantages of traditional open surgery (freedom of movement and improved dexterity for the operator), resulting in an overall outstanding surgical experience for our patients.

-Dr. Srikanth is one of the few surgeons in the Pacific Northwest who performs the robot-assisted duodenal switch.
-This surgery has well-documented success rates (>90%) for excellent long-term weight loss and diabetes control.
+Dr. Srikanth is one of the few surgeons in the Pacific Northwest who perform the robot-assisted duodenal switch.
+This surgery has well-documented success rates (greater than 90 percent) for excellent long-term weight loss and diabetes control.